material-motion/material-motion/specifications/runtime.md

 on every frame.

-Alternatively, consider how this situation would have played out if we had one executor per plan.
+Alternatively, consider how this situation would have played out if we had one Actor per Intention.
 There would now be two representations of `velocity` for the same `position`.
-On each frame, one executor would "lose".
+On each frame, one Actor would "lose".
 The result would be a confusing animation.

-Note that "one executor per type of Intention" does not resolve the problem of sharing state across different types of Intentions.
+Note that "one Actor per type of Intention" does not resolve the problem of sharing state across different types of Intentions.
 This is an open problem.

 ### Repeated: forward animation events to executors